 Toledo, OH

-VISION: Encouraging Toledoans to think and live under the Lordship of Christ.
+A safe place to rest and learn under the Lordship of Christ

 Distinctives

-- Iona holds to the Apostle’s Creed, the Nicene Creed, and The Westminster Confession of Faith.
+1) Iona holds to the Apostle’s Creed and the Nicene Creed.
 All are welcome at our study center.
-Whether Protestant, Roman Catholic, Orthodox, or something else, any man can apply for our courses of study and all are welcome to our public events.- As of now, our post-secondary courses of study are for men.
+Whether Protestant, Roman Catholic, Orthodox, or something else, any man can apply for our courses of study and all are welcome to our public events.2) As of now, our student fellows program is for men.
 Universities are filling up with women, while the men are leaving.
-We are offering a place for those men to grow.- We are located in Toledo, OH.- We offer courses in music, literature, history, philosophy, and theology.- We require music courses for those in our student fellows programs.
+We are offering a place for those men to grow.3) We offer courses in music, literature, history, philosophy, and theology.4) We require music courses for those in our student fellows programs.
 Students are not required to play an instrument.
-The music courses cover light theory, music history, and vocals.
-(Even if residents are tone deaf, they are required to take the music courses.)- Our courses are in-person with small class sizes, close to the Oxford model.
+The music courses cover light theory, music history, and vocals.5) Our courses are in-person with small class sizes, close to the Oxford model.

 Professors